- Part A: 60% of patients with DUPIXENT (n=42) vs 5% with placebo (n=39) (P<0.001)

 Please see additional Warnings and Precautions in the Prescribing Information and Important Safety Information below.

 Consider completing all age-appropriate vaccinations as recommended by current immunization guidelines prior to initiating treatment with DUPIXENT.
-Avoid use of live vaccines in patients treated with DUPIXENT.
+Avoid use of live vaccines during treatment with DUPIXENT.
 It is unknown if administration of live vaccines during DUPIXENT treatment will impact the safety or effectiveness of these vaccines.
 Limited data are available regarding coadministration of DUPIXENT with non-live vaccines.1

 DUPIXENT does NOT have any known drug-to-drug interactions.
 DUPIXENT is NOT metabolized through the liver or excreted through the kidneys.1